 Growth and Loss of Hair Stages

-Hair consists of two parts: the follicle and the shaft.
-Hair follicles are found under the skin and cannot be seen, while the shaft is visible above the scalp and is what we see when we look at someone's hair.
-The follicle extends from the epidermis to the dermis and is composed of several layers, each with a distinct function.
-At the base of the follicle, the dermal papilla contains capillaries that nourish the cells.ells.
-The bulb, or root, surrounds the papilla and divides every 24 - 72 hours.
-Hair shafts are protected by inner and outer sheaths.
-Hair is made up of these parts that work tirelessly together.
+There are two parts to hair: the follicle and the shaft.
+Hair follicles are under the skin, but you can see the shaft above your scalp.
+Each layer of the follicle has a different function.
+The follicle extends from the epidermis to the dermis and is divided into two layers.
+Dermal papillas nourish the cells at the base of the follicle.
+The bulb surrounds the papilla and divides every 24 to 72 hours.
+Inner and outer sheaths protect hair shafts.
+Hair is made up of these parts that work together tirelessly.

 Anagen - First Stage of Hair Growth

-Anagen is the active phase of hair growth.
-The cells in the root of your hair divide rapidly.
 A follicle pushes club hair up when new hair is formed.
-It is hair that has stopped growing and is no longer in the anagen stage.
+It is hair that is no longer growing and is no longer in the anagen phase.

-The anagen phase of those who have difficulty growing their hair may be shorter than that of those who grow their hair long with relative ease.
+Those who have difficulty growing their hair may have a shorter anagen phase than those who do.

 Catagen - Second Stage of Hair Growth

-In the catagen phase, which lasts between two and three weeks, the anagen phase ends.
-Hair growth slows during this phase, while the outer root sheath shrinks.
-In the catagen stage, your hair will separate from the bottom of the follicle, but it will remain in place, forming club hair during the final days of hair growth.
+During the catagen phase, which lasts between two and three weeks, the anagen phase ends.
+It's a phase in which hair grows slowly and the outer root sheath shrinks.
+During the catagen stage, your hair separates from the bottom of the follicle, but it remains in place, forming club hair as it grows out.

-At a time, about 3-5% of your hairs are in the catagen stage.
+Approximately 3-5% of your hair is in the catagen stage.
 Catagen is a transitional stage for your hair, which is why it is also called the transition phase.
-The catagen stage is considered the first stage of hair loss even though it is the second stage of hair growth.
+Catagen is considered the first stage of hair loss even though it is actually the second stage.

 Telogen - Third Stage of Hair Growth

-About 6-8% of hair on the scalp is in the telogen stage (also called the resting phase) for about 3 months at a time.
-Hair follicles are at rest during this stage, as the club hair forms.
-During this phase, your hair will not grow.
-In the telogen stage, hair has a solid white consistency at the root.
+About 6-8% of your hair on your scalp is in the telogen stage (also known as the resting phase) for about 3 months at a time.
+During this phase, hair follicles are at rest as club hair forms.
+During this phase, your hair doesn't grow.
+It's solid white at the root during the telogen stage.

-Often the telogen stage is referred to as the shedding phase, which is why specialists may refer to the three stages of hair growth with the telogen stage as the final stage.
-Scientists, however, have divided this into two stages, with the telogen and exogen stages representing rest and shedding, respectively.
+In specialist terms, the telogen stage is often called the shedding phase, which is why they refer to the three stages as the final stage of hair growth.
+It's divided into two stages, referred to by scientists as telogen and exogen, respectively.

-You lose around 100 hairs a day in telogen.
-A condition known as telogen effluvium can cause you to lose more if your body undergoes an unexpected change.
-People with telogen effluvium lose about 300 hairs a day as 30% of their hairs go into resting.
+You lose about 100 hairs a day in telogen.
+A condition called telogen effluvium can cause you to lose more.
+People with telogen effluvium lose about 300 hairs a day as 30% of their hairs rest.